Inverse vulcanization

-Inverse vulcanization is a solvent-free copolymerization process that produces polymers containing chains of sulfur atoms.
-This process uses the wide availability of high purity sulfur, a byproduct from the crude oil and natural gas refining processes and produces chemically stable sulfur-rich materials.
+Inverse vulcanization is a process that produces polysulfide polymers, which also contain some organic linkers.
+In contrast, sulfur vulcanization produces material that is predominantly organic but has a small percentage of polysulfide crosslinks.

 Synthesis

 Like Thiokols and sulfur-vulcanization, inverse vulcanization uses the tendency of sulfur catenate.
 The polymers produced by inverse vulcanization consist of long sulfur linear chains interspersed with organic linkers.
 Traditional sulfur vulcanization produces a cross-linked material with short sulfur bridges, down to one or two sulfur atoms.

-The polymerization process begins with heating of elemental sulfur above its melting point (115.21 °C), in order to favor the ring-opening polymerization process (ROP) of the S8 monomer, occurring at 159°C. As a result, the liquid sulfur is constituted by linear polysulfide chains with diradical ends, which can be easily bridged together with small dienes, such as 1,3-Diisopropylbenzene(DIB), 1,4-diphenylbutadiyne, limonene, divinylbenzene (DVB), dicyclopentadiene, styrene, 4-vinylpyridine, cycloalkene and ethylidene norbornene, or longer organic molecules as polybenzoxazines, squalene and triglyceride.
+The polymerization process begins with the heating of elemental sulfur above its melting point (115.21 °C), to favor the ring-opening polymerization process (ROP) of the S8 monomer, occurring at 159 °C. As a result, the liquid sulfur is constituted by linear polysulfide chains with diradical ends, which can be easily bridged together with small dienes, such as 1,3-Diisopropylbenzene(DIB), 1,4-diphenylbutadiyne, limonene, divinylbenzene (DVB), dicyclopentadiene, styrene, 4-vinylpyridine, cycloalkene and ethylidene norbornene, or longer organic molecules as polybenzoxazines, squalene and triglyceride.

 Chemically, the diene carbon-carbon double bond (C=C) of the substitutional group disappears, forming the carbon-sulfur single bond (C-S) which binds together the sulfur linear chains.

-The advantage of such a polymerization is the absence of a solvent (solvent-free): Sulphur acts as comonomer and solvent.
-This makes the process highly scalable at the industrial scale.
-As evidence, the kilogram-scale synthesis of the poly(S-r-DIB) has been already accomplished.
+The advantage of such a polymerization is the absence of a solvent; Sulphur acts as comonomer and solvent.
+This makes the process highly scalable at the industrial level, and kilogram-scale synthesis of the poly(S-r-DIB) has already been accomplished.